 The interactive book sculpture consists of twelve glass jars lined on the outer wall with copper foil that in turn has been covered with gold leaf.
 [Gold unlike copper is not susceptible to oxidation.]
-To read a poem, touch a jar with your finger. when you remove your finger, a poem will play.
+To read a poem, touch a jar with your bare finger. when you remove your finger, a poem will play.

 The wav file recordings of Cole’s voice are stored on a tiny SD card no bigger than your thumb nail.
 This 4 GB digital storage chip is inserted into a circuit board that uses a VS1053B integrated circuit chip to play sound files.